January and February train strike dates: Everything you need to know about disruption

 Train drivers belonging to Aslef will stop work region-by-region over the course of a week between Tuesday 30 January and Monday 5 February.
 Thousands of trains are likely to be cancelled on each day.

-The effect will be exacerbated by a nine-day ban on overtime running from 29 January to 6 February.
+The effect will be exacerbated by a nine-day ban on overtime running from 29 January to 6 February, and an additional five-day strike on LNER only from 5 to 9 February.

 These are the key questions and answers.